muratakkas/auto-translate/README.md

 ## Usage

-translatePath parameters :
+translatePath parameters

-First parameter is  translator service options
+* First parameter is  translator service options
-Second parameters is the root folder path of localization json files Trhird parameters is which language you want to translate to Last parameter is where you  translated files will be saved
+* Second parameters is the root folder path of localization json files
+* Trhird parameters is which language you want to translate to
+* Last parameter is the path where you  translated files will be saved

 ```